-Based on: (i) the current tax regime, (ii) the Company's tax pools, (iii) assumptions as to commodity prices, production and capital expenditures and the resulting anticipated future net revenue and (iv) assumptions regarding the allocation of free cash flow, Paramount forecasts that material Canadian income taxes will not be payable until 2027.
+After giving effect to the Grande Prairie Disposition and based on: (i) the current tax regime, (ii) the Company's tax pools, (iii) assumptions as to commodity prices, production and capital expenditures and the resulting anticipated future net revenue and (iv) assumptions regarding the allocation of free cash flow, Paramount forecasts that no significant Canadian income taxes will be payable until 2028.
 Taxable income varies depending on total income and expenses and Paramount's estimate is sensitive to assumptions regarding, among other factors, commodity prices, production, cash from operating activities, capital spending levels, the allocation of free cash flow and acquisition and disposition transactions.
-Changes in these and other factors could result in the Company paying income taxes earlier or later than expected.
+Changes in these and other factors could result in the Company paying income taxes earlier or later than forecasted.

-Additional information concerning Paramount's tax pools is included in the 2023 Financial Statements and MD&A. Also, see "Risk Factors - Government Regulation and Taxes".
+Additional information concerning Paramount's tax pools is included in the 2024 Financial Statements and MD&A. Also, see "Risk Factors - Government Regulation and Taxes".